Biswajee/heroku-opa-server/README.md

 This repository contains a simpel dockerfile that downloads [OPA](https://www.openpolicyagent.org/) version 0.35.0 and spins up a standard OPA server on Heroku.
-This service may be used by remote machines to configure replace Linux PAM authentication with OPA based authorization & authentication.
+This service may be used by remote machines to configure and replace Linux PAM authentication with OPA based authorization & authentication.

 To learn more on how the [URL](https://opa-auth-server.herokuapp.com/)